 Saying no is often followed by feelings of guilt and the temptation to change your decision, but hold on...we all deserve to create a Christmas that we love, even if that looks different or doesn’t suit someone else’s ideals.
 Yes, some people will interpret that as selfish but life is too short to spend every Christmas keeping everyone else happy.

 Remind yourself that you have choices

-This season undoubtedly brings out the inner child in most of us, which i love.
-But it can also encourage us to forget that we are adults and that means we have choices - isn’t that the best part?
-So, this year remind yourself that you are no longer a child obliged to fit in with everyones elses plans and make space for whatever makes you happy.
+This season undoubtedly brings out the inner child in most of us, which I love.
+But it can also encourages us to forget that we are adults and that means we have choices - isn’t that the best part?
+So, this year remind yourself that you are no longer a child obliged to fit in with everyone else's plans and make space for whatever makes you happy.

 AUTHOR: LEANNA DOOLIN

 Co – Founder of holistic skincare brand, Pure Thoughts and advocate for women finding pause in their day to breathe deeply, give thanks and reconnect to what matters.
 Loves early mornings, dogs and books that you can’t put down.